 The Repair Association, previously the Digital Right to Repair Coalition, was formed in 2013.
-The Association represents everyone involved in repair of technology—from DIY hobbyists and independent repair technicians, to environmental organizations and the aftermarket.
+The Association represents everyone involved in repair and reuse of technology—from DIY hobbyists and independent repair technicians, to environmental organizations and the aftermarket.

 In addition to standing up for your interests in Washington DC, The Repair Association is a place where repair industry professionals can meet on common terms to discuss issues that relate to us all, network with other members, and move our businesses and our industry forward.

 Statement of Principles

 For hundreds of years, Americans have been buying and selling products without worrying if they had the ability to tinker with, repair, and reuse those products.
 But more and more common goods now come with restrictions on your ability to do all that — or even hire someone you trust to do it for you.
 Some products even come with contracts and mandatory licenses that interfere with your right to resell your product.

 A free, independent market for repair and reuse is more efficient, more competitive, and better for consumers.
 Repair helps create local jobs, and repair and reuse benefits the environment by reducing end-of-life electronic products.
 The freedom to maintain, innovate, and improve upon our products is imperative.
 These basic freedoms are essential to American economic growth and creativity, and must be preserved for the 21st century.